Originally posted August 2019 and edited in July 2021

 There are over 5 million apps on the market, and most of them are free.
 Thousands of apps are being added to the app stores each day.
 Because of this flood of new apps, mobile app retention rates are decreasing.
-It’s easier than ever for a user to find an app or service similar to yours, and it takes only a few seconds.
+It’s easier than ever for a user to find an app or service similar to yours in just a few seconds.

-It’s therefore extremely important to work on increasing your average retention rate for your app.
+Consequently, it’s never been more important to start working on increasing your app’s average retention rate.
 Simply pushing tons of traffic and mobile app installs to your app everyday won’t help if people jump the fence soon after.
 What’s the solution?
 A strong retention strategy.

-Generally, what’s used across the industry (and remember, it’s subjective), is the percentage of an app’s users who return to the app within three months of its initial download.
-The benchmark is around 30-35% at the three month mark, but of course what is a good app retention rate varies widely according to the app category.
+Generally, the definition that’s used across the industry (and remember, it’s subjective,) is the percentage of an app’s users who return to the app within three months of its initial download.
+The app retention benchmark is around 30-35% at the three month mark, but of course what is a good app retention rate varies widely according to the app category.
 App retention by category and app retention benchmarks are whole other topics to dive into.

 It might surprise you to discover that retention stats are this staggeringly low.
 On average, only just over a quarter of users return to an app over ten times.
 So, what happened to the rest?
 They lost interest.
 These users contribute to what’s known as the “churn rate” (the percentage of users that leave the app in a given period of time).